luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 And more, make sure to include your server IP and something like `subdomain.domainname`.

-Next, edit `/etc/opendkim/opendkim.conf` to reflect the changes (or rather, additions) of these files, as well as some other configuration.
+Next, edit `/etc/opendkim/opendkim.conf` to reflect the changes (or rather, addition) of these files, as well as some other configuration.
 You can look up the example configuration file located at `/usr/share/doc/opendkim/opendkim.conf.sample`, but I'm creating a blank one with the contents:

 ```apache
 Domain {yourdomain}